suji0131/MachineTranslation/README.md

 ###### Keywords: Deep Learning, Encoder Decoder model, Machine Translation, LSTM, GRU

 - Implemented Encoder and Decoder Model for Machine Translation
-- Other sequential architectures are also explored and their performance was compared.
+- Other sequential architectures (RNN, Bidirectional RNN and RNN with embedding vectors) are also explored and their performance was compared.